First Weekend (6 – 8th) September 2019

 - 18:30 Arrive for long-table dinner

-- 09:30 Morning tour of a renewable-energy installation in the region (Tin Dragon Cottages guests only, to be confirmed)
+- 09:30 Morning tour of a Musselroe Wind Farm (Tin Dragon Cottages guests only, to be confirmed – depending on numbers!)

 Hear from Solar, Micro-hydro and Wind Experts